Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Introduction

-We aim to move beyond typical line-ratio diagrams by modeling the full observed spectrum using NIRSpec and MIRI to explore whether we can place tighter constraints on whether an AGN is required to explain the nebular emission of GHZ2.
-Motivated by the strong \CIV$\lambda$1548 emission, we aim to quantify the amount of AGN contribution, if any, required to explain this line which is also consistent with all other measured line fluxes.
+Motivated by the strong \CIV$\lambda$1548+1551 emission, we aim to quantify the amount of AGN contribution, if any, required to explain this line which is also consistent with all other measured line fluxes.
 We use the \BEAGLE-AGN tool that can model the full spectrum accounting for both AGN and star formation-powered ionization \citep[][]{vidal_garcia_2024, Silcock_2025}.

 The structure of this paper is as follows: Section~\ref{sec:data} outlines the photometric and spectroscopic data used in this analysis.
 Section~\ref{sec:methods} describes the \BEAGLE-AGN modeling and the analysis to quantify the AGN contribution.
 Section~\ref{sec:results} presents the results of this analysis and Section~\ref{sec:discussion} discusses the broader implications of our finding and next steps for understanding high redshift galaxies.